-An often-overlooked aspect of Gettysburg is its political ramifications.
+The Battle of Gettysburg had major political ramifications.
 For the south to thrive and prosper, it desperately needed the legitimacy of a sovereign state.
 By initiating diplomatic discussions with Great Britain and France, it was hoped that gaining their support – or at the very least, their ear – would force the Union into negotiations of some sort.

 Ties with the world’s premier superpower at the time would be a coup for the Confederacy and the Union would perhaps think twice about any escalation in the conflict.
 The negotiating table could be set.

 Pressing the Federals harder through a successful invasion of the North might have forced them into negotiations and allow European powers to act as middlemen in any peace talks.
-Defeat at Gettysburg and a subsequent downward spiral, however, showed the world that their bets were safer with the Union.
+However, defeat at the Battle of Gettysburg and a subsequent downward spiral showed the world that their bets were safer with the Union.

 Lincoln & The Gettysburg Address